OriolFilter/Elphelt/docs/Routes_Optimization/Genoverse/Routing_from_genoverse.md

     If you want to do 6H with dash momentum, if the combo is too long the opponent might be able to tech before the 6H hits them.

 ## 6H > Bridal > Pickup

-- Can be a bit tricky.
+!!!
+Warning "Can be a bit tricky"

 !!!
 Note "Bridal is height dependant"